Duration

 Context

-An effective progress tracker is vital for keeping users engaged and informed in their learning journey.
-It should clearly indicate current status, unlocked content, and future opportunities within the learn/earn ecosystem, driving motivation and continued participation.
+A progress tracker keeps users engaged in their learning journey.
+It should show current status, unlocked content, and what's coming next, driving motivation and participation in the learn/earn ecosystem.

 The solution

-Designed a straightforward, visual progress tracker that maps out each pathway and campaign stage.
-The system accommodates various edge cases — such as archived content, while ensuring that users always know what they’ve accomplished and what’s next in their learning journey.
+I designed a visual progress tracker that maps pathway and campaign stages clearly.
+The system handles edge cases (archived content, access limitations) while ensuring users always know what they've accomplished and what's next

 In this case study